JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_hash_set_1a29790c28710ec0e64b48c2f4edd0b08c.md

     The iterator to the element to be removed.

 ## Return value
-Returns one iterator to the next element of the removed element when iterating elements.
+Returns one iterator to the next element after the removed element, or `end()` if such element does not exist.

 ## Valid Usage
 * `pos` must points to a valid element in the set.